New racks on the way to supplement loss of secure bike parking at meters

 It’s no secret that parking meters act as de facto secure bike racks.
-Removal of the meters will seriously impact the number of available secure bike parking spaces, leaving less secure sign posts, garbage cans, trees, or whatever happens to be around for people to lock their bikes.
+Removal of the meters will seriously impact the number of available secure bike parking spaces, leaving less secure sign posts, garbage cans, trees (please don’t lock to trees!), or whatever happens to be around for people to lock their bikes.
 Also affected will be businesses who stand to lose parking that their bicycle riding customers depend on.

 Fortunately, as soon as the plans were announced, BikePGH began working with the Department of Public Works, Planning, and the Parking Authority to address the issue head on.
 What resulted is that DPW will be bolting standard “hoop” style racks (pictured above at the Jewish University Center in Oakland) in affected neighborhoods as soon as possible after the meters are removed.
 They will not be converting the no longer needed meter poles into racks, like some cities have done to mixed results.
 Also, it won’t be a one-to-one replacement as they intend to concentrate the new racks near businesses.
 Unfortunately, due to space issues on narrow sidewalks, the meters need to be removed before the new racks are installed, so expect some transition time as there are two agencies handling their respective roles.

 At first, there will no doubt be businesses that will lose convenient bike parking for their customers.